Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsection{Graphical User Interface}

-PyQt5 allows developers to build graphical user interfaces (GUIs) using Python.
-In this article, we will use PyQt5 to design and implement the GUI.
-The system software is composed of six key components: data reading thread, data saving thread, calibration data thread, imaging thread, interface mapping thread, and the main program.
-With multi-threading support, tasks like real-time data processing and image updates are handled by separate threads, ensuring a smooth and responsive main interface without lag or delays.
+PyQt5 provides a Python-based framework for developing graphical user interfaces (GUIs).
+In this study, it is used to design and implement the GUI.
+The system software is composed of six modules, including data acquisition, data storage, calibration, imaging, interface mapping, and the main control program.
+Multithreading is employed to handle real-time data processing and image updates in parallel, ensuring smooth operation of the main user interface.